oslabs-beta/tkyo-drift/tkyo-drift/README.md

 | Initialize Model File Pathing     | 0.06          | 0.01%           | 0           |
 | Construct Model Combinations      | 0.02          | 0.00%           | 0           |

-This table represents a sample runtime breakdown of the one-off embedding flow, measured using the default models in a local Node.js environment with this hardware:
+This table represents a sample runtime breakdown of the one-off embedding flow, measured using the default models in a local Node.js environment running on CPU encoding with this hardware:

 ![Sample system specs: Intel Core i9 1300KF with 32 gbs of ram.](https://github.com/oslabs-beta/tkyo-drift/raw/dev/tkyo-drift/assets/hardware.png)